 Sun damage happens in two primary ways.

 - First, the UV rays from the sun break down the pigments in the tattoo ink.
-This breaking down can cause the colors to fade faster than they otherwise would naturally.
+This process can cause the colors to fade faster than they would naturally.

 Fortunately, if you have a tattoo, you don’t have to avoid sunlight entirely.

 How to Protect Your Tattoo in the Sun